callassoftware/docker-snippets/README.md

 ```

 ### optional: reduce resulting image size
-before building the image you can optionally reduce the size of the resulting image by removing some pdfToolbox parts that you don't need for you specific use case.
-In other words: you can also create "essential" images by yourself
+Before building the image, you can optionally reduce its size by removing pdfToolbox components that aren't needed for your specific use case.
+This allows you to create a smaller "essential" image.

 ```
 cd callas_pdfToolboxCLI_Linux_16-0-657